hatton/gekkotaSharp/README.md

 ##The GeckkotaSharp Control

-GekkotaSharp is an experiment to see how easy/hard it is to use normal web application frameworks in a desktop application.
+GekkotaSharp is an experiment to see how easy/hard it is to use normal web application frameworks to develop  desktop applications using HTML5 GUIs, so that the same code base can be use on the web, desktops, tablets, etc.

 At this point, the control does just two things:

-1) Wraps GeckoFx so that there is zero setup needed in your code (e.g. to initialize XulRunner).
+1) Wraps [GeckoFx](https://bitbucket.org/geckofx) so that there is zero setup needed in your code (e.g. to initialize XulRunner).

-2) Silently runs a self-hosted (embedded) Web Api REST server.
+2) Silently runs a self-hosted (embedded) [Web Api](http://www.asp.net/web-api) REST server.

 ##Intended Application Architecture